 (6) The frequency of the occurrence of the identified deficiency.

 (E) Assessment.
-It is the panel's responsibility to assess a licensee in order to affirm a practice deficiency, define the deficiency, determine if the defined deficiency can be corrected through a course of reeducation, and identify specific education and/or remediation to correct the identified deficiency.
+It is the panel's responsibility to assess a licensee in order to affirm a practice deficiency, define the deficiency, determine if the defined deficiency can be corrected through a course of reeducation, and identify specific education and/ or remediation to correct the identified deficiency.
 When the QIP panel is initially presented a referral, the panel members shall be provided with all relevant documents included in the investigative file of the licensee under review.
-Each panel member shall review the documents and discuss them as a group.
-This discussion may be accomplished via a teleconference call.
+Each panel member shall review the documents .
 If upon review, the panel believes that the documents demonstrate a practice deficiency on the part of the licensee, it may request that the licensee be called in for a meeting.
 At this meeting, the panel members may conduct a simulated case review and discuss with the licensee the minimal standards concerns that the documents revealed.
 By engaging in peer-based discussions, the panel is seeking to determine whether or not the licensee demonstrates a deficiency, to further identify that deficiency, and to determine whether educational intervention would be beneficial.
 In certain cases, the panel may refer the licensee to an educational institution for further in-depth evaluation.

 (F) The QIP panel may determine the following after the assessment: